validatedpatterns/gitea-chart/README.md

   podAnnotations: {}
 ```

+### Multiple OAuth authentication sources

+With `5.0.0` of this Chart it is now possible to configure Gitea with multiple
+OAuth sources.
+As a result, you need to update an existing OAuth configuration
+in your customized `values.yaml` by replacing the object with settings to a list
+of settings objects.
+See [OAuth2 Settings](#oauth-settings) section for details.

 ## Chart upgrade from 3.x.x to 4.0.0

 :warning: The most recent `4.0.0` update brings some breaking changes.
 Please note